bcgov/nr-broker/docs/dev_customize_connections.md

 });
 ```

-By default, no service connections are defined.
+The initial install has no service connections defined.

 ## Documentation type connections